arielscarpinelli/RecordWebCam/README.md

 - Present frame skip at 4k, or don't support 4k at all
 - Don't support portrait mode
 - Don't record the footage in the phone, potentially loosing it if anything happens with the computer.
+- Don't work in older phones.
+But you could get 4k recording even from an iPhone 7!.
+- Can't use multiple phones connected to the same computer.
 - Require you to buy a USB-C or Lighning adapter to HDMI; and then another HDMI to USB-C 4k dongle for connecting back to the computer.

 This app attempts to solve all those issues, allowing you to record in your phone while broadcasting in full 4k res with no delay, via USB, FOR FREE.